 is an 8-week course designed to develop the qualities of compassion, empathy, and kindness for oneself and others.
 The course, developed by a team of contemplative scholars, clinical psychologists, and researchers at Stanford University, combines traditional contemplative practices with contemporary psychology and scientific research on compassion.
 The training includes:

-Daily meditation, visualization, and breathing practices to develop loving-kindness, empathy, and compassion
+Guided daily meditation, visualization, and breathing practices to be done at home to develop loving-kindness, empathy, and compassion

-Two-hour weekly classes that include lecture, discussion, and in-class listening and communication exercises with partners and small groups
+A weekly 2-hour class that include lecture, discussion, meditation, and in-class listening and communication exercises with partners and small groups

 Real-world homework to help you practice compassionate thought and action

-Course graduates are invited to a free monthly drop-in session for group discussions and updates on the latest compassion research
+Course graduates are invited to a free monthly drop-in session at Stanford University for group discussions and updates on the latest compassion research

 Click here to download a short PDF packet with FAQs and information about the Compassion Cultivation Training protocol.